WilliamStaudenmeier/WilliamStaudenmeier.github.io/README.md

-# WilliamStaudenmeier.github.io
+# Studio Ghibli-Themed Intro

-Studio Ghibli themed redirect to my GitHub portfolio.
+Web and Mobile friendly.

 GitHub pages doesn't recognize mobile transforms, so image-loading and absolute positioning doesn't translate well from web to mobile.